xeraa/vagrant-elastic-stack/readme.md

 # Elastic Stack in Vagrant

 This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Beats, and Kibana) with a simple `vagrant up` by using [Vagrant](https://www.vagrantup.com)'s [Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible.html).
-All you need is a working [Vagrant installation](https://www.vagrantup.com/docs/installation/).
+All you need is a working [Vagrant installation](https://www.vagrantup.com/docs/installation/) and 2.5GB of RAM.